In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 - Jenni Kayne

 Everlane is a company pushing for a more sustainable way.
-Their preferred “way” is through exceptional quality, ethical factories, and radical transparency.
+Their preferred “way” is through exceptional quality, ethical factories, an ethical and sustainable supply-chain and radical transparency.

 They put a tremendous amount of effort in locating the best factories that can fulfil their ethical supply-chain goals.